DominicOram/mx-bluesky-fork/docs/developer/serial-crystallography-on-i24/how-to/run-a-collection.rst

 which will move the detector stage to the correct height and update the relative PVs.

-Detectors available for serial: Pilatus 6M or Eiger CdTe 9M.
+Detectors available for serial: Eiger CdTe 9M.

 Extruder (Serial Jet)
 =====================